gingerbeardman/favemoji.safariextension/README.md

 Emoji instead of favicons in Safari.

 ## Why?
-The Safari browser does not display favicons which arguably makes it more difficult to find the content you are interested in if you are looking across tab titles.
+The Safari browser does not display favicons.
+You could argue that this makes it more difficult to find the content you are interested in when using tabs.

-And I thought it would be good, clean fun to use emoji to achieve a sort of favicon look in tabs.
+Also I thought it would be good, clean fun to use emoji to achieve a sort of favicon look in tabs.
 This is the result.

 ## Install